5 Steps to Handling a Lawsuit by Marcadis Singer, PA

 1. Consider your options

 Evaluate the alleged debt from the lawsuit, along with your other debt and your income.
+Various options are at your disposal, such as settlement negotiations, self-representation in court, or considering bankruptcy.
 Is there a defense to the claim?
 Can you realistically afford settlement, or does it make more sense to consider bankruptcy?
 Here is where you may want to have a free consultation with a debt resolution professional who can help you to objectively review your options.

 1. Negotiate